Citation, DOI, disclosures and article data

 In hemoglobin A (HbA), which is the predominant form in adults, the two polypeptide chains are termed the α chains and β chains, and so hemoglobin A is styled α2β2.
-A small percentage (2.5%) of the normal hemoglobin in the adult is hemoglobin A2 (HbA2) which contains δ chains instead of β chains, thus α2δ2.
+A small percentage (2.5%) of the normal hemoglobin in adults is hemoglobin A2 (HbA2) which contains δ chains instead of β chains, thus α2δ2.

-Oxygen reversibly binds to the iron (Fe2+) atom within each heme moiety, forming oxyhemoglobin, following release of the oxygen it becomes deoxyhemoglobin.
+Oxygen reversibly binds to the iron (Fe2+) atom within each heme moiety, forming oxyhemoglobin, following the release of the oxygen it becomes deoxyhemoglobin.
 The affinity with which oxygen binds to the hemoglobin is modified by pH (Bohr effect 2), body temperature and the concentration within red cells of a molecule known as 2,3-bisphosphoglycerate (2,3-BPG), dependent - in turn - on the partial pressure of oxygen (pO2) 3,4.
 When oxygen is released

 Carbon monoxide (CO) binds to hemoglobin forming carboxyhemoglobin (COHb).
 Carbon monoxide has a stronger affinity than oxygen for hemoglobin, thus displacing the oxygen from the hemoglobin, such that less oxygen is available to the tissues.

 - 1. Kim E. Barrett, Susan M. Barman, Scott Boitano et al. Ganong's Review of Medical Physiology 25th Edition.
 (2015) ISBN: 9780071848978 - Google Books